University of Central Arkansas

 GEORGE EDWIN CURTIS AFRICAN ART COLLECTION

 The George Edwin Curtis Memorial African Art Collection contains seventy four wooden relics and small sculptures from West Africa.
 The collection was donated to UCA by his mother, Dorris Curtis, and his wife Mary Ann Curtis on November 15, 1999.
-Selections from the George Edwin Curtis Memorial African Art Collection can be found on the second floor of the Torreyson Library, near the Children's Literature Room.
+The George Edwin Curtis Memorial African Art Collection is currently in storage.
+Please contact Dr. Gayle Seymour to make an appointment to view the collection.

 See Biography of George Edwin Curtis for more information.